EU adds Saudi Arabia to dirty-money blacklist, upsets Britain

 The move is part of a crackdown on money laundering after several scandals at EU banks but has been criticized by several EU countries including Britain worried about their economic relations with the listed states, notably Saudi Arabia.

-The Saudi government media office did not immediately respond to a request for comment.
+The Saudi government said it regretted the decision in a statement published by the Saudi Press Agency, adding: “Saudi Arabia’s commitment to combating money laundering and the financing of terrorism is a strategic priority”.

 Panama said it should be removed from the list because it recently adopted stronger rules against money laundering.

 Despite pressure to exclude Riyadh from the list, the commission decided to list the kingdom, confirming a Reuters report in January.